Sumi Deguchi: Later years

 Around the end of 1951, Sumi's health deteriorated due to angina pectoris.
 On March 31, 1952, she died at the age of 69.
 Naohi composed tanka poems in mourning for her mother, who had a short life without a moment of peace of mind, and was gone while the petals of the cherry blossoms were falling outside.
 In April, Sumi's formal funeral was held.
 Delivered were flowers and more than 1,000 messages of condolence, including those from the mayor of the municipalities such as Kyoto, Ayabe, Kameoka, and Kanazawa, corporations and organizations such as Gunze (at that time, Gunze Silk Manufacturing Co., Ltd. A silk mill which was later developed to be a clothing brand in Ayabe.), Red Swastika Society, and Sekai Renpō Kensetsu Dōmei (later-to-be World Federalist Movement of Japan.), religious organizations or their leaders or executives such as International Religious Fellowship, Japanese Association of Religious Organizations, Higashi Hongan-ji, Konkōkyō, World Church of Messiah (founded by the Oomoto former executive Mokichi Okada.), Kurozumikyō, Tenrikyo, PL Kyodan, Kiyomizu-dera, Daigo-ji and Kurama Kōkyō, politicians such as Hitoshi Ashida (the 47th Prime Minister born in Fukuchiyama.), Shigesaburō Maeo (later-to-be the 58th Speaker of the House of Representatives born in Kyoto Prefecture.), Komakichi Matsuoka (the 39th Speaker of the House of Representatives and the 1st President of the Japanese Diet Committee for World Federalist Movement.), and Yoshie Ōishi (one of the first group of women elected to the House of Representatives born in Kyoto Prefecture.), the President of the Christian universities such as Hachirō Yuasa of International Christian University and Setsuji Ōtsuka of Doshisha University, Itsurō Hayashi (the defense attorney of the Second Oomoto Incident and The International Military Tribunal for the Far East.), and artists such as Yasunari Kawabata (later-to-be awarded the Nobel Prize for Literature.), Sen Sōshitsu XIV (the 14th Grand Master of Urasenke.) and Iwao Kongō (the 25th Head Master of the Kongō School of Noh).

 Evaluation of calligraphic works

 At the followers' requests, Sumi produced numerous calligraphic works, without learning the art of calligraphy.
 They were all written in Hiragana and look as if they were made by a child.
-However, a philosopher and an art critic Tetsuzō Tanikawa praised her works as the first-class works in the history of Japanese calligraphy.
-An artist Kitaōji Rosanjin saw her work at the house of a potter Kaneshige Toyo, who was the Oomoto's follower.
+However, a philosopher and an art critic Tetsuzō Tanikawa praised her works as first-class works in the history of Japanese calligraphy.
+An artist Kitaōji Rosanjin saw her work at the house of a potter Kaneshige Toyo, who was an Oomoto follower.
 He was amazed at the naivety, scale, and freedom of the work.
 After her death, he wrote a memorial article, recollecting his pleasant encounter with her.